 I have written and edited over a hundred complete business plans.
 These are most informative to investors, I have found, in two ways.
 They show key business numbers and the tell you about the management.
-That is all.
+But that’s about it.

 In 1937, a knowledgeable copywriter—Elmer Wheeler—did some testing.
 He offered his findings to a store manager in Brooklyn, a friend.
 The copywriter suggested the countermen use a two-word question whenever someone ordered a Coca-Cola.
 The manager agreed to try it.

 The plan was simple.
 Training was minimal.
 When the customers ordered a Coke the soda jerk was to inquire: “Large one?”